Mercenaries 2: World in Flames: Marketing and release

 In preparation for the release of Mercenaries 2, Electronic Arts opened a commercial campaign in August 2008, with scenes of the plot of the game in a stylized world, featuring background music reminiscent of a "hip-hop musical" singing about how the protagonists are going to get revenge for being double crossed and getting no pay to boot.
-The song, called "Oh No You Didn't" was written and performed by the Wojahn Brothers and was released as a single on September 23.
+The song, called "Oh No You Didn't", was written and performed by the Wojahn Brothers and was released as a single on September 23.

 EA took over the Last Stop petrol station in Finsbury Park, North London, on the release day of the game in order to give away £20,000 worth of petrol for free, with each driver receiving a maximum of £40.
 The petrol station was transformed into a military bunker, with sandbags, oil barrels and jeeps.
 The area's member of parliament, Lynne Featherstone, described the campaign as an "ill thought-out media stunt" after it created unnecessary traffic congestion.

 The demo of the game became available on September 18 on the PlayStation Network and Xbox Live.

 Downloadable content

 Pandemic Studios developed a free patch, called "Total Payback", which adds six new playable characters, cross-region co-op, and cheats.
 The patch was released on October 23 for PS3 and October 31 for 360 users.

-The Mercenaries 2 DLC content pack "Blow It Up Again" was released for download on the PlayStation Store in December 12.
+A downloadable content (DLC) content pack "Blow It Up Again" was released for download on the PlayStation Store in December 12.
 An Xbox 360 version of DLC was expected to come soon after Sony's release, but DLC had relatively little advertising and failed to even have an official announcement from Pandemic aside from a simple trailer which was available for download on the Xbox Live Marketplace.
 It has also been raised from free to $1.99.

 The "Total Payback" patch and "Blow It Up Again" content pack have not been released for the Windows version.